NhutNguyen236/Web-Application-Programming/Lab08_Connect-to-MySQL-DB/A-simple-connection/README.md

 # A simple connection means *"Just connectable and writabe"*

+### Before going to program a working sign-up site, we need to set up our phpmyAdmin database

+* To prevent instant error which can be `Connection lost: Access denied for user 'root'@'localhost' (using password: YES)`, you need to set password for your root table

 * This folder is mostly about that, I have just connect to my created local phpmyAdmin and add a user by a simple

 ```